laialex501/lorechat-container/README.md

 Welcome to LoreChat!
 This is my GenAI portfolio project to demonstrate graph-based AI conversations.

 What makes it special?
-LoreChat uses LangGraph to create smart, flowing conversations about your website content.
+LoreChat uses LangGraph to create smart, flowing conversations about website content.
 Think of it as your website's friendly AI guide.

 Why LangGraph?
-I found that traditional chat systems can get messy with complex conversations.
-LangGraph keeps things clean and organized.
-It's like having a well-designed roadmap for each chat.
+I wanted to get more familiar with modern AI frameworks like LangGraph and LangChain.
+In the future, I am interested in exploring alternatives like CrewAI and AutoGen.

-Want to see how it works?
-LoreChat aims to handle about 50 users at once, with a quick response time.
+How does it work?
 The magic happens through:
-- Smart context finding 🔍
+- Hybrid vector search for relevant content 🔍
-- Natural conversations 💭
+- Natural conversations using LLMs 💭
-- Clear source tracking 📝
+- Clear source tracking, so you can see the original content for yourself 📝

 LoreChat works with [LoreChatCDK](https://github.com/laialex501/lorechat-cdk) to run smoothly in the cloud.